deepset-ai/haystack/docs/_src/api/api/document_store.md

 Indexes documents for later queries in Elasticsearch.

-Behaviour if a document with the same ID already exists in ElasticSearch:
+If a document with the same ID already exists in Elasticsearch:
 a) (Default) Throw Elastic's standard error message for duplicate IDs.
 b) If `self.update_existing_documents=True` for DocumentStore: Overwrite existing documents.
 (This is only relevant if you pass your own ID when initializing a `Document`.
-If don't set custom IDs for your Documents or just pass a list of dictionaries here, they will automatically get UUIDs assigned.
-See the `Document` class for details)
+If you don't set custom IDs for your Documents or just pass a list of dictionaries here, they automatically get UUIDs assigned.
+See the `Document` class for details.)

 **Arguments**:

-- `documents`: a list of Python dictionaries or a list of Haystack Document objects.
+- `documents`: A list of Python dictionaries or a list of Haystack Document objects.
 For documents as dictionaries, the format is {"content": "<the-actual-text>"}.
 Optionally: Include meta data via {"content": "<the-actual-text>", "meta":{"name": "<some-document-name>, "author": "somebody", ...}}
-It can be used for filtering and is accessible in the responses of the Finder.
+You can use it for filtering and you can access it in the responses of the Finder.
-Advanced: If you are using your own Elasticsearch mapping, the key names in the dictionary should be changed to what you have set for self.content_field and self.name_field.
+Advanced: If you are using your own Elasticsearch mapping, change the key names in the dictionary to what you have set for self.content_field and self.name_field.
 - `index`: Elasticsearch index where the documents should be indexed.
-If not supplied, self.index will be used.
+If you don't specify it, self.index is used.
 - `batch_size`: Number of documents that are passed to Elasticsearch's bulk function at a time.
-- `duplicate_documents`: Handle duplicates document based on parameter options.
+- `duplicate_documents`: Handle duplicate documents based on parameter options.
-Parameter options : ( 'skip','overwrite','fail')
+Parameter options: ( 'skip','overwrite','fail')
-skip: Ignore the duplicates documents
+skip: Ignore the duplicate documents
 overwrite: Update any existing documents with the same ID when adding documents.
-fail: an error is raised if the document ID of the document being added already exists.
+fail: Raises an error if the document ID of the document being added already exists.
-- `headers`: Custom HTTP headers to pass to elasticsearch client (e.g. {'Authorization': 'Basic YWRtaW46cm9vdA=='}) Check out https://www.elastic.co/guide/en/elasticsearch/reference/current/http-clients.html for more information.
+- `headers`: Custom HTTP headers to pass to Elasticsearch client (for example {'Authorization': 'Basic YWRtaW46cm9vdA=='}) For more information, see [HTTP/REST clients and security](https://www.elastic.co/guide/en/elasticsearch/reference/current/http-clients.html).

 **Raises**: